 - 1/2 lb. asparagus tips, about 1" long

 - 1-1/2 cups gruyere cheese, grated

 - Butter, melted

 Preheat oven to 350 degrees.

 Allow 3-6 sheets of phyllo to thaw then cover with damp towel and set aside.

-Place the leek, onion and garlic in the single serving cup and pulse to chop lightly or chop on a cutting board.
+Place the leek, onion and garlic in a chopper and pulse to chop lightly or chop on a cutting board.